pooja-ingale27/Maven-Market-Sales-and-Inventory-Dashboard/README.md

 # Maven-Market-Sales-and-Inventory-Dashboard
-Designed an interactive Power BI dashboard to analyse sales trends and optimize inventory management across  international stores, enabling data-driven operational decisions.
+This project is a comprehensive Power BI dashboard built using sales, customer, and product data from the fictional Maven Market.